Is Suboxone Treatment Effective for Heroin Addiction?

 Where can I find Suboxone for treating heroin use disorder?

-Workit Health offers treatment for opioid use disorder (including addiction to heroin) using a novel combination of Suboxone and personalized online therapy in Michigan and California.
-If you aren't in those states, you can check out Suboxone.com to find a provider near you.
+Workit Health offers treatment for opioid use disorder (including addiction to heroin) using a novel combination of Suboxone and personalized online therapy in many states.
+If you aren’t in those states, you can check out Suboxone.com to find a provider near you.

 Voklow, N.D.
 (2014, May 14.)
 America’s Addiction to Opioids: Heroin and Prescription Drug Abuse.”National Institute on Drug Abuse.
 Retrieved from https://www.drugabuse.gov/about-nida/legislative-activities/testimony-to-congress/2016/americas-addiction-to-opioids-heroin-prescription-drug-abuse